Abdur-Rahim-sheikh/ml_prep/README.md

     - **How Cost Function Helps:**
       The cost function gradient is squared and averaged to dynamically adjust the learning rate, stabilizing updates and preventing divergence in deep networks.

-Each algorithm's update rule moves $ \theta $ in the direction that minimizes the cost function, with different strategies for adapting the learning rate and gradient usage based on dataset size and task complexity.
+Each algorithm's update rule moves $\theta$ in the direction that minimizes the cost function, with different strategies for adapting the learning rate and gradient usage based on dataset size and task complexity.

 ### Different types of activation functions and use
 1. **Sigmoid**